1979 Victorian state election

 The 1979 Victoria state election, held on Saturday, 5 May 1979, was for the 48th Parliament of Victoria.
 It was held in the Australian state of Victoria to elect 81 members of the state's Legislative Assembly and 22 members of the 44-member Legislative Council.

 The incumbent Liberal government led by Rupert Hamer was returned with a significantly reduced majority.

+This was the ninth consecutive election win for the Liberals. as of 2026, no other party government has won a ninth consecutive election.